 Copies of this form can be requested by emailing firstname.lastname@example.org.

 When you complete the application form you will also need to send us the following:

 - a declaration of your club status (this is at the start of the application form)

 - a cheque for the fee

 - a copy of your club rules

-If you are completing a paper version a full copy must also be sent to each of the other responsible authorities.
-If you apply online then we'll do this for you.
+Please note that if you are completing a paper version, a full copy must also be sent to each of the other responsible authorities.
+If you apply online then we will do this for you.